Fernando de Alencastre, 1st Duke of Linares: Spanish shipping trade

 Around 1711 Alencastre authored a proposal to the Council of the Indies (Consejo de Indias) in Spain to legitimize private trade between the Viceroyalty of New Spain and the Viceroyalty of Peru between their Pacific Ocean ports.
 Spain had supplied Peru by bringing goods by government fleet to the Atlantic port of Portobelo in Panama, from whence they were carted to Lima overland.
 There was no direct trade allowed between the Spanish colonies.

 However, the Spanish government fleet did not arrive for eleven years between 1696 and 1707, nor between 1708 and 1711.
-The problem was caused the War of the Spanish Succession, making it difficult for the Spanish fleet to cross the Atlantic.
+The problem was caused by the War of the Spanish Succession, making it difficult for the Spanish fleet to cross the Atlantic.
 In their place, the French were sailing from Saint Malo in France, around South America's Cape Horn, to the seaport of Callao in Peru.
 At Callao, the French sold European merchandise for Peruvian silver, and then sailed to Asia trading the silver for Asian products (spices and especially textiles), and then returning to Callao to sell the Asian goods for silver and/or cacao, and then returning to France.

 Viceroy Alencastre suggested that Spain permit private Spanish merchant ships to sail between the Pacific ports of Acapulco and Callao.
 In Acapulco, they could pick up Asian goods shipped on the Spanish government's Manila galleons, and they could also purchase European goods shipped on the Spanish government's Atlantic fleet to Veracruz and brought across Mexico.
 Alencastre pointed out that banning Spanish merchants in the Americas from trading between Acapulco (New Spain) and Callao (Peru) was simply making French merchants wealthy.

 The Council of the Indies rejected the idea, hinting that Viceroy Alencastre himself might be profiting from Pacific trade: